ccatobs/MODBUS/README.md

 ```

 #### Caveat:
-not implemented yet
+not implemented yet:
 * decoder.decode_string(size=1) - Decodes a string from the buffer
 * decoder.bit_chunks() - classmethod
-* for coil and discrete input we read in (hardcoded) only the first 2000 bits.
+* for coil and discrete input only the first 2000 bits are read in (hardcoded).

 Contact: Ralf Antonius Timmermann, AIfA, University Bonn, email:
 rtimmermann@astro.uni-bonn.de